dinowaffles/tictactoe/README.md

 ![image of wireframe](resources/images/wireframe.png)
 2. I then entered the elements and text into an HTML index file.
 3. Then I utilized a grid in CSS to get my controls on the left hand side and the game board on the right side.
 Later on I added in a media query to the CSS so that the controls section would be above the gameboard on smaller screens.
 4. I then worked in the JavaScript file so that the game could be played.
 First I added event listeners so that when a user clicked on a space, a class would be added and the styling for that class would be applied to that element.
 Then I added in logic to check whether or not that player had won by comparing the innerHTML of possible three-in-a-rows.
 If there was no winner, then the game would continue until one player had accomplished three in a row or all spaces had been played.
-That result would then be shown in the results section.
-At that point, the game has ended, and the players would have the option of starting a new game.
+That result would then be shown in the results section, and the games won tally would be updated for that player as well.
+After a game has ended, the players would have the option of starting a new game.

+## Possible Future Updates
+- The ability to play against a computer.
+- The ability to complete against another player online.

 ## Installation and Use
 - The game can be played online at: http://www.abbyhenes.com/tictactoe/